ce-lery/corpus-cleaner/README.md

 ## Overview

+**This repository is under development and the features may contain bugs.**
+**If you find any bugs, please post an issue.**

 Welcome to my repository!

-This repository is a library for quality filtering, deduplication, and unnecessary vocabulary removal for Japanese corpus.
+This repository is a C++ library for Japanese corpus cleaning.
 The features are following table.

 |Features|Details|Remarks|
 |:--|:--|:--|